 Students Eligible for Special Testing Accommodations

-Students with disabilities who have Individualized Education Programs (IEPs) are eligible for supports and accommodations on tests.
-Students who feel that they need accommodations to take our untimed online assessment, should e-mail: [email protected] or [email protected]
+Students with disabilities who have Individualized Education Programs (IEPs), 504 Plans, or who have qualified for SHSAT testing accommodations are eligible for supports and accommodations on our assessment.

 Admission Seats for Students with Disabilities